AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   output trace header.
 The tag so associated with a trace can be retrieved from trace dumps and is output as part of some analysis reports.

+:option:`-P` :
+   Designate a root project file for various possible purposes.
+This can first be used together with :option:`--projects` as an alternative to :option:`--scos` to collect the set of units of interest for later coverage assessments if mcdc computation is needed.
+See the :ref:`trace-control` and :ref:`sunits` sections of this manual for more details on this.
+Another possible use is the specification in the root project file of attributes controlling the execution, such as the coverage level intended to be assessed later on or the name of the main subprogram unit, from which the name of the executable to run can be inferred.
+In such cases, project attributes provide default values, ignored when the corresponding item is specified on the command line.